hyphenspace/opentvc/doc/README.md

-This part of the repo holds the documention for Panflute which includes header files and function names.
+This part of the repo holds the documention for opentvc which includes header files and function names.

-### Getting started
+## Getting started
 `$ doxygen`

 `$ open html/index.html`